sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/readme.txt

 1. Event display builder editor

 == Changelog ==

+= 2.3.0 - August 24, 2015 =
+* Fix: Improve timezone handling when sending a request to Google.
+* Tweak: Reintroduced imagesloaded library to improve compatibility with themes using Isotope and Masonry.

 = 2.2.91 - August 18, 2015 =
 * Fix: Calendar not working correctly with custom date range grid after 2.2.9 changes.